 Obviously, if everything you needed to understand when to buy or sell a stock could be boiled down to a single article, everyone would be rich.
 The truth is that there’s no simple answer when it comes to when you should buy into an investment and when it’s time to bail.
 For every strategy or rule of thumb that seems to work most of the time, there’s going to be that time when it doesn’t and costs you a fortune in the process.
+Still, there are guidelines you can follow.

-That said, some adherents to the idea of “technical trading,” have made it their goal to closely follow stock charts to suss out some basic patterns that can help pinpoint those moments before a stock is going to start climbing or falling.
+Some adherents to the idea of “technical trading,” have made it their goal to closely follow stock charts to suss out some basic patterns that can help pinpoint those moments before a stock is going to start climbing or falling.
 It usually boils down to group psychology, understanding what investors are most likely thinking and how you can use that to your advantage.

 These patterns do have their downfalls — most notably that they don’t factor the actual companies in question into their calculations — but they can provide an active trader with some additional tools.
 Learn stock trading techniques that will help you predict when a stock is about to tank and when the next one might be on the verge of breaking out.